Nerve reconstruction book Dy editor

 Read Dr. Brogan’s full list of publications on PubMed.

 Brachial Plexus and peripheral nerve injuries comprise a complex constellation of diagnoses and pathologies.
 However, understanding the etiology of this difficult problem, as well as effective treatment options can help to restore function and relieve pain.
-Our clinical reviews help to direct the translational research in the lab.
+Our clinical studies help to direct the translational research in the lab.

 Nerve Injuries and Neuromas